 The Chesapeake Bay is the nation's largest estuary, its beauty and abundant resources attracting human settlements for more than 10,000 years, with increasingly dramatic impacts.
 Over time, the Bay has lost half of its forested shoreline and more than half its wetlands.
 And its oyster population and underwater grasses are tiny fractions of their historical abundance.
 Across the watershed, approximately 5 million acres of once-untouched land were developed by 2021, 12.5 percent of land in the watershed.
 In addition, agriculture accounted for 9.7 million acres, or 24 percent [Data Source: National Land Cover Dataset, 2021].

-The human pressure of these changes has imposed heavy negative impacts on the health and resilience of the Bay.
+Development has continued across Pennsylvania, Maryland, and Virginia at a rate between 20,00 to 40,000 acres per year.
+As a result, the health and resilience of the Bay is in peril.
 Although we will never return to the level of abundance experienced prior to colonization and development, CBF is fighting to return this fragile ecosystem to balance.

 Restoring Native Oysters

 Native oysters filter pollutants out of the Bay and their reefs provide crucial habitat for fish, crabs, and other Bay species.
 To reverse centuries of pollution, overharvesting, and disease that left oyster populations at a fraction of their historic levels, CBF restoration teams, volunteers, and partners raise juvenile oysters and work from the bottom up to rebuild reef habitat in targeted restoration areas.
 Learn more about our oyster restoration work in Maryland and Virginia.

 Another form of restoration that protects water quality is the living shoreline.
 CBF works with landowners to create living shorelines along river and Bay waterfront using native wetland plants and grasses.
 This not only prevents erosion, it combats the impact of climate change, captures sediment, restores habitat, and filters pollution.